 I remember buying my first car; I bought a brand new VW Golf off the showroom floor!
 Obviously very exciting as I’d been taking the bus from Rosebank to Joburg CBD each day for over a year.
-That however was my first debt which I remember some people telling me was so good and others (like my parents) cautioning me.
-I was only 20 and that’s where it all started!
+That however was my first debt and the start of my debt story.
+Most people were very supportive and told me what a good thing it was.
+Others (like my parents) were cautioning me about debt.
+I was only 20 years old though, and this was too exciting!

-Along with that (or shortly after perhaps) came the credit cards, store cards and overdraft.
+Along with my new car debt (or shortly after perhaps) came the credit cards, store cards and overdraft.
 It was all so easy.
-I matriculated in 1994 which is way before the current credit act and banks and stores literally posted you credit & store cards which you simply had to activate.
+I matriculated in 1994 which is way before the current credit act, and banks and stores literally posted you credit & store cards which you simply had to activate.
 You didn’t need to apply for them, they just arrived in the post.
 You also didn’t need much (or any) credit history as companies were literally throwing credit at you.

-Worst thing is that even though I had all this debt I actually felt good about myself and felt that I had “made it” and that I was “cool”.
+Worst thing is that even though I had all this debt I actually felt good about myself.
+I felt that I had “made it” and that I was “cool”.
 Unbelievable when looking back.

 Ground zero – when it all tumbled down

-It all came to a crashing halt though in 2004 when I moved to Cape Town (from Joburg).
-It was a good move for my career but I had to pay for the removal truck, deposit on the new place as well as a month or twos rent upfront, and driving down to Cape town.
-I owned a house in Joburg which I decided to rent but I hadn’t found anyone yet and still had to pay the instalments.
-In fact there were many expenses and when added to my existing debt things changed drastically and quickly!
+Things came to a crashing halt though in 2004 when I moved to Cape Town (from Joburg).
+It was a good move for my career but I had to pay for the removal truck, deposit on the new place as well as a month or twos rent upfront.
+Then there was the trip to Cape Town too.
+Also, I owned a house in Joburg which I decided to rent but I hadn’t found anyone yet and still had to pay the instalments.
+There were so many expenses and when added to my existing debt things changed drastically and quickly!

-I got to Cape Town with my two dogs and moved into my new place and literally didn’t have a cent to my name.
+I got to Cape Town with my two dogs and moved into my new place with literally not a cent to my name.
 Like literally!

-And I obviously didn’t tell anyone about my situation but had to borrow money from a friend (with some weird excuse) and wait it out until payday.
+And I obviously didn’t tell anyone about my situation.
+I had to borrow money from a friend (with some weird excuse) and wait it out until payday.

 My turnaround strategy